SargamDesign/sargam-colors/README.md

 ![](help/cover.png)

 # Sargam Colors
-An open-source color system for crafting beautiful, accessible websites and apps.
+An open-source color system for designing mild, heart-warming websites and apps.

 ## Installation
 Install Sargam Colors from your terminal via npm.